HenrikSamuelsson/reading-head-first-design-patterns-2nd-ed/README.md

 Content related to reading the book Head First Design Patterns, Second Edition.

+The source code from the book can be downloaded from [Wickedly Smart - Head First Design Patterns](https://wickedlysmart.com/head-first-design-patterns).

 ## Chapter 1

 ### Sharpen Your Pencil - Inheritance Disadvantages